elastisys/compliantkubernetes/docs/ciso-guide/backup.md

 In case there is a violation of backup policies:

-* Ask the operator to check the status of the [backup jobs](../operator-manual/disaster-recovery.md).
+* Ask the administrator to check the status of the [backup jobs](../operator-manual/disaster-recovery.md).
 * Ask the developers to check if they correctly marked Kubernetes resources with the necessary [backup annotations](../user-guide/backup.md).